 Halitosis (Bad Breath) Treatment

-You don’t have to live with chronic bad breath – a medical condition known as halitosis.
+Dealing with bad breathe?
+You needn't endure the persistent burden, a medical condition known as halitosis.
 There are ways to prevent it and eliminate bad breath once and for all.

 Bad Breath/Halitosis Treatment

-Millions of people – an estimated 1 in 4 people globally – suffer from chronic bad breath/ halitosis.
-It can cause embarrassment and anxiety, but it’s relatively easy to remedy.
+An estimated 1 in 4 people suffer from chronic bad breath, also know as halitosis.
+It often causes embarrassment and anxiety, but it’s relatively easy to remedy.

-Halitosis is caused by oral bacteria trapped in your mouth for an extended time.
-The key to dealing with it is treating the root of the problem – removing the source of the odor.
-Most over-the-counter remedies such as mouthwash, mints and gum only mask the problem.
+Halitosis is caused by oral bacteria that is trapped in your mouth for an extended period.
+The effective approach to addressing it involves treating the root cause, which means eliminating the source of the unpleasant odor.
+Many over-the-counter solutions like mouthwash, mints, and gum merely provide temporary masking of the issue.

 What causes bad breath?